 There’s all of this.
 And then there’s you.
 All these cliffs, crevasses, torrents, roaring, imposing, enticing.
 Then there’s all of you, quietly standing there.
 Just you.
 You’re all of this to me.

 Why go so far, so north, so long on the road Why keep going, driving one place, one spot, to the next.
 Another few hundred miles Another motel, more strange beds Another breakfast with plastic cutlery, blue boiled eggs, weak coffee, limp toast Why go away from our things, paths, habits Why go together Why not go alone Because nowhere is far when we’re together We take our places with us to revel in the comparisons.

 If I painted in gold and green a restful little river scene, and posed the laden shrubs just so under the wright of fallen snow, would you see it and remember the road trip we made one December?
-I paint not just for me, you know: The highways pass, the vistas go; cherished moments can all seem as fleeting as a mise-en-scène.
-But in paintings they can last – documentation of a happy past.
+I paint not just for me, you know: The highways pass, the vistas go; a cherished moment can seem then as fleeting as a mise-en-scène.
+But in paintings they can last– mementoes of a happy past.